Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 17.38.29 UTC
+- WIB: Sabtu, 21 Februari 2026 18.32.03 UTC
-- WITA: Sabtu, 21 Februari 2026 18.38.29 UTC
+- WITA: Sabtu, 21 Februari 2026 19.32.03 UTC
-- WIT: Sabtu, 21 Februari 2026 19.38.29 UTC
+- WIT: Sabtu, 21 Februari 2026 20.32.03 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: funny
+Kategori: success